 - You may brush your teeth the day of the surgery, but do not swallow any water.
 Do not chew gum or take breath mints or hard candy after midnight the night before your surgery.

-- Shower with the instructed soap, as ordered by your physician, the night before or the morning of your surgery.
+- Shower with the instructed soap, as ordered by your physician, and wash your hair the night before or the morning of your surgery.
 This helps prevent infections and it will be more comfortable for you if you are not able to bathe for a few days.

 - Medications that you are currently taking, what medications you should take the morning of your procedure and which medications should be stopped.

 - Arrange transportation home.
-You must have a responsible adult drive you home or accompany you in a taxi.
+You must have a responsible adult drive you home or accompany you in a taxi, or your surgery will be canceled.

 Arrange for someone to be with you the rest of the day.
 Have someone else assume the care of those people who are dependent upon you until you fully recover.